The Post (film): Release

 The Post premiered at the Newseum in Washington, D.C. on December 14, 2017.
 It began a limited theatrical release in the United States on December 22, 2017, and a wide release on January 12, 2018.
 The film is distributed internationally through Amblin Partners' distribution agreements with Universal Pictures, Reliance Entertainment, and Entertainment One.
 The film was released by Reliance in India.
 Tom Hanks said he would not be interested in appearing at a potential White House screening for President Donald Trump.

 Marketing

 The first official image from The Post was released on October 31, 2017.
 The trailer for The Post premiered exclusively on The Late Show with Stephen Colbert, on November 7, 2017, and the film's poster, designed by BLT Communications, was released the next day.
 The first TV spot, titled "Uncover the Truth", was released on November 21, 2017.
+Music for the trailer featured the Boston Typewriter Orchestra.

 Home media

-The Post was released on Digital HD on April 3 and on Blu-ray/DVD on April 17, 2018, by 20th Century Fox Home Entertainment in North America and in the United Kingdom and Australia via Entertainment One.
+The Post was released on Digital HD on April 3 and on Ultra HD Blu-ray, Blu-ray and DVD on April 17, 2018, by 20th Century Fox Home Entertainment in North America and in the United Kingdom and Australia via Entertainment One.